Konfekt/mutt-ical/README.md

     Tentatively accept the invitation automatically without prompting.

 -D
     Display only.
-Show the event details but do not send any reply.
+Show the event details but do not send any answer.

 -s <sendmail command>
     Specify the sendmail command to use for sending the email.
 If not set, the default Mutt setting will be used.